nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[5]_Asynchronous_JS/_2_Asynchronous_js.md

     1. It allows the use of **_`await`_** keyword.
     2. If you declare a function async, `it allows consumption of a promise using await`.
     3. An async function always converts your return value to a promise.
--   **_An `async` function is a function declared with the async keyword, and the `await` keyword is permistted within it.
+-   **_An `async` function is a function declared with the async keyword, and the `await` keyword is permitted within it.
 The async and await keywords enable asynchronous, promise-based behaviour to be written in a cleaner style, avoiding the need to explicitly configure promise chains._**
 -   It is not mandatory to use asynchronous task in these functions it just permits the usage of it.
 -   eg :-